 - Pilot innovative and cost-effective methods for quantification, monitoring, reporting and verification of greenhouse gas benefits; and

 - Develop markets and promote the resulting climate-smart commodities.

-The projects announced recently will deliver significant impacts for producers and communities nationwide.
+The projects announced today will deliver significant impacts for producers and communities nationwide.
 USDA anticipates that these projects will result in:

 - Hundreds of expanded markets and revenue streams for producers and commodities across agriculture ranging from traditional corn to specialty crops.